Introducing vegan sausage patties!

 I’m super excited to finally share this recipe with you guys!
 These vegan sausage patties that are perfectly tender, meaty, high in protein, and incredibly versatile.
 Let’s make vegan sausage!

-This recipe has been a long time in the making as I couldn’t get the texture right, but after many failed attempts, I can finally say I nailed it!
-These sausage patties have a smooth and tender texture, are just very slightly chewy, and can be prepared and cooked in an unlimited number of ways!
+These patties have a super tender texture, are very slightly chewy, and can be prepared and cooked in an unlimited number of ways!

 HOW TO MAKE VEGAN SAUSAGES